lurch/build-a-buggy/en/step_1.md

 title: What you will learn
 ---
 - How to set up a motor controller board with two motors
-- How to control motors using Python
+- How to control motors using Pythonf
 - How to build a robot chassis

 This resource covers elements from the following strands of the [Raspberry Pi Digital Making Curriculum](https://www.raspberrypi.org/curriculum/):